ReshK/hello-world/README.md

 # hello-world

-Hi im learning how to use github.......
+Hi im learning how to use gith

+@reshk please review